 The Venerable English Mass

-Catholic worship through the Personal Ordinariates is offered to the praise of God the Holy and Undivided Trinity.
+Catholic worship through the Personal Ordinariates is offered to the praise of the Triune God.
 Day by day, through the recitation of the Divine Office (the Commonwealth Edition or the North American Edition), and the celebration of the Holy Mass (Ordinariate Form), we carry out our duty and our joyful obligation to offer up our prayers and praises before the throne of grace so that we might be drawn into ever deeper union with God.

 Our worship, steeped in the traditional riches of the Anglican liturgical and musical heritage, is rich with traditional ceremonial and sacral language of the Book of Common Prayer.

 Our Mass, sometimes referred to as the ‘Anglican Use’, but more correctly the ‘Ordinariate Form’ is a traditional English Mass where God is worshipped in the beauty of holiness.
 Our communities tend to be young, are family friendly, and are welcoming.